“Stay 3 or 4 nights for a chance to witness a turtle laying or a nest hatching.”

 Today, Bird Island is known for having one of the largest populations of nesting Hawksbill Turtles in the Seychelles.

-Among the many tasks carried out by Robbie, one involves turtle hatchlings.
+Among the many tasks carried out on the island, one involves turtle hatchlings.
 Turtle eggs are rescued from vulnerable nests and are kept safe until their hatching period where they are then released to the sea.
-Guests are encouraged to help Robbie with the hatchlings and to experience seeing one of the most amazing creations of mother nature.
-Seeing a nest of over 100 tiny turtles hatch and begin their life or death race down the beach to the water's edge is a sight that will live with you forever.
+Guests may experience seeing one of the most amazing creations of mother nature as a nest of over 100 tiny turtles hatch and begin their life or death race down the beach to the water's edge.
+This is a sight that will remain with you forever.

 Subscribe here and stay updated with Bird Island, Seychelles.